Uses a support vector regression model to calibrate numeric predictions

 An ungrouped

-object, that contains a prediction column.- truth
+data.frameobject, ortune_resultsobject, that contains a prediction column.- truth

 The column identifier for the observed outcome data (that is numeric).
 This should be an unquoted column name.